MorpheusAIs/Morpheus-Lumerin-Node/readme.md

 ### Provider (Local LLM to offer, Proxy-Router running as background/service):
 This section is used for offering your hosted LLM model to the network for others to use.

-**At this time, we are not onboarding any new providers, but you can follow the steps below to see how it would work and will be automated and simplified in the future.**
 1. SETUP PROVIDER / MODEL / BID:
     1. WEB3/Arbiscan/Metamask: Authorize Diamond Contract to spend on the Provider's behalf
         1. https://sepolia.arbiscan.io/address/0xc1664f994fd3991f98ae944bc16b9aed673ef5fd#writeContract